Fuel container: Grounding

 Pouring of a flammable liquid has the potential of generating static electricity.
 Having the fuel container on the ground or having a grounding strap helps reduce the risk of sparks.
 In particular, loading a fuel container on a flatbed truck or vehicle can be dangerous because it is insulated.

+In industrial settings, bonding and grounding practices are commonly used together during fuel transfer operations to reduce static discharge hazards between containers and dispensing equipment.

 Regulations

 Shipments of flammable or explosive liquids are highly regulated.
 Based on the UN Recommendations on the Transport of Dangerous Goods model regulations, each country has coordinated design and performance requirements for shipment.
 For example, in the US, the Department of Transportation has jurisdiction and published requirements in Title 49 of the Code of Federal Regulations.

 The applicable regulation depends on the flash point of the fuel, quantity being shipped, mode of transit, etc.